Music Theory Spectrum

 Published twice annually, Music Theory Spectrum includes research articles and book reviews.
 Online access to back issues of the journal up 2017 is provided through JSTOR.
 In a 1999 study, it was the seventh most frequently cited journal in music theses overall, and the third most frequently cited journal in music theory theses.

 In Spring 2014, Oxford University Press began publishing Music Theory Spectrum, beginning with Volume 36, Issue 1.
 It replaced the University of California Press.

-Music Theory Spectrum is currently edited by Marianne Wheeldon.
-Its first editor was Bryan Simms, and other past editors have included Severine Neff, Joel Lester, Philip Lambert, Daniel Harrison, and Henry Klumpenhouwer.
+Music Theory Spectrum is currently edited by Laura Emmery.
+Its first editor was Bryan Simms, and other past editors have included Peter Smith, Marianne Wheeldon, Severine Neff, Joel Lester, Philip Lambert, Daniel Harrison, and Henry Klumpenhouwer.